 Clinton should have avoided attacking Trump on a personal level as this just reinforced his supporter’s beliefs about both candidates.
 The Democrats would have been better to focus on how they could persuade the undecided voters and engage Clinton’s own supporters.

-The learning here is don’t try changing people’s deeply held beliefs as they won’t respond to rational argument.
+The backfire effects suggests that we should not try changing people’s deeply held beliefs as they won’t respond to rational argument.
 For marketers this suggests changing habits (e.g. a free trial) or using an emotional trigger to engage competitor’s customers.

 However, the backfire effect indicates that marketers should concentrate on trying to win over people who don’t have strong beliefs that run counter to their argument.
 This means running a positive campaign that projects both emotional and rational benefits.
 Inspire people rather than attacking your competitors as the latter is likely to be counterproductive.